henthe/fingerCounter/README.md

 Alexander went with ScikitLearn.
 Henrik used LightGBM.
 Dominik used Mediapipe.

-As a second project, Dominik went with a different preprocessing algorithm, he used two-dimensional normalized coordinates and used Tensorflow as a model.
+As a second project, Dominik went with a different preprocessing algorithm, he used two-dimensional normalized coordinates and trained his model with the Tensorflow Framework.

 The Mediapipe code to generate the landmarks is based on this Repository https://github.com/nicknochnack/MediaPipeHandPose